 What are the essential things to bring on a road trip?
 A road trip checklist for families

 There’s never been a better time to hit the road and explore by car.
-When it comes to planning a family road trip though, what do you need to think of beyond plotting your route?
+When it comes to planning a great family road trip, what do you need to think of beyond plotting your route?

-Getting you and your car ready, we’re sharing with you here all the gear we have found helpful to have with us on the road when travelling with kids.
-Some are nice to have, especially if you’re able to use your own car, others are essentials that we couldn’t survive without, and of course some items are mandatory for safety.
+Getting you and your car ready for a long road trip, we’re sharing with you here all the gear we have found helpful to have with us on the road when travelling with kids.
+Some are nice to have, especially if you’re able to use your own car, others are essentials that we couldn’t survive without, and of course, some items are mandatory for safety.

-Let’s get you set and ready for your 2021 family road trip!
+Let’s get you set and ready for your next family road trip!